se-for-sci/se-for-sci.github.io/slides/week-07-1.md

 ## Prelude

-TO keep the slides simple, I will assume the following imports:
+To keep the slides simple, I will assume the following imports:

 ```python
 import dataclasses